tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 analysis has been done.
 Implementations can ensure safety from cross-protocol related output by not reusing PSKs between TLS 1.3 and TLS 1.2.

+## External PSKs and Selfie attacks
+External PSKs in TLS are designed to be known to exactly one client and one server.
+However, as noted in {{RFC9257}}, there are use cases where PSKs are shared between more than two entities.
+In such scenarios, in addition to the expected security weakness where a compromised group member can impersonate any other member, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways.
+This rerouting is a type of identity misbinding attack, and the Selfie attack {{Selfie}} is a special case targeting a group member that can act as both a TLS client and server.
+To avoid such attacks, {{RFC9257}} provides recommendations for external PSK usage, including the use of external PSK importers as defined in {
+{RFC9258}}.

 ## Misbinding when using Self-Signed Certificates or Raw Public Keys